sharklang/sharklang/README.md

 - this abstraction of business rules/code from runtime also allows to simply change the runtime as technology evolves in the long run, which allows to drastically augment software longevity, protect the business rules assets, and benefit from future innovations.
 Early software obsolescence is a key CO2 generation factor and is thus avoided.

-Sharklang is currently mostly a design and concept, with first languages and code generators available in beta versions.
+Sharklang is currently mostly a design and concept, with first languages (data definition) and code generators available in beta versions.
 It aims at being totally open source and it is thus using the most simple and permissive open source license (BSD Simple).
 Feel free to steal ideas, like this mix of DSL/green IT approach, or to get in touch at sharklang.org@gmail.com if you want to contribute to Sharklang and help limit the growth of CO2 emission that our digital world is driving.

 Further reads: